AGCCS/AGCCS-CTRL22/demesh/README.md

 - in `menuconfig->Components->ESP32-specific->` choose  `No Core Dump`;  this is because we abuse this memory space to buffer firmware images for the target uC;

 - the provided partitiontable `partition.cvs` has on extra entry `avrflash, data, 0xfe, , 64K`, and this is will become the firmware buffer for AVR target MCU; you need to run `make erase_flash` once to activate the non-standard partition table;
-- in the `menuconfig->Serial Flasher Config -> Port` choose the USB TTY device by which you connect your ESP32; if you have many ESP32s you my want to set this configuration parameter to a symbolic link such that you can programm multiple ESPs withour recompiling; we use the link `usb-link` and provide the shell skript `lnport.sh` to set the link;
+- in the `menuconfig->Serial Flasher Config -> Port` choose the USB TTY device by which you connect your ESP32; if you have many ESP32s you my want to set this configuration parameter to a symbolic link such that you can programm multiple ESPs without recompiling; we use the link `usb-link` and provide the shell skript `lnport.sh` to set the link;
 - for the M5Stick, set `menuconfig->Serial Flasher Config -> Baud Rate` to  `1500000` ... otherwise
   it will just not work.